-Whether you want to feel the rush of the wind in your hair like you’re in a fighter jet or if you simply just want to get to work faster, there are several ways in which you can increase the speed of your electric bicycle.
+Whether you want to feel the rush of the wind in your hair like you’re in a fighter jet or if you simply just want to get to work faster when asking the question Can I make my electric bike go faster? well, there are several ways in which you can increase the speed of your electric bicycle.

 Before we delve into the best methods to improve your speed, there are a few important notes to run through first.